dnyaneshwari2502/Tableau-Supply-Chain-Project/README.md

 - How do sales vary over time?
 - Which shipping modes handle the most orders?
 - How long does it take for orders to ship after they are placed?
+- Which product sub-categories generate high sales but low profit?

 These insights help organizations better understand demand patterns and identify potential operational improvements.